PeteGillin/pete-docs/notes/norton.md

 I don't have a direct proof, but it seems clear from chaining together the lines of reasoning we've discussed that the same asymptotic behaviour will be seen on any continuous dome, and that it is the singularity at the apex of Norton's dome which allows that particle to come to rest at the apex in finite time.

+TODO: Witter about intuitive understanding of this.
+Also tighten the text a bit.

 ## The case of the cone

 There is a related thought experiment which I find interesting, where we replace Norton's dome with a cone.
 Away from the apex, the equations of motion are high-school level physics, much simpler than Norton's are.
 We clearly see that there are partial solutions akin to the bottom branch of Norton's non-trivial solutions, i.e. where from a time _T_ onwards the particle is moving down from the apex with increasing speed.
 Or, to employ the time-reversal trick, we see that we can certainly slide the particle up the cone with the correct velocity to make it come to rest at the apex, and that it will do so in finite time.